Courtney Sweetman-Kirk

-Courtney Alexandra Sweetman-Kirk (born 16 November 1990) is an English footballer who plays as a forward, most recently for Sheffield United in the FA Women's Championship.
-She has also previously played for FA WSL clubs Liverpool, Everton, Notts County and Lincoln as well as Coventry City and Leicester City in the FA Women's Premier League.
-Sweetman-Kirk has represented England at under-23 level.
+Courtney Alexandra Sweetman-Kirk (born 16 November 1990) is an English football pundit and former player.
+She played as a forward, most recently in the FA Women's Championship.
+She has also previously played for Liverpool, Everton, Notts County and Lincoln Coventry City, Leicester City and Sheffield United.
+She also represented England at under-23 level.

+Since retiring in 2023, Sweetman-Kirk has worked as a pundit and commentator.